blakeberg/meteor-nodejs/README.md

 >You can download these files and run via the file:// protocol.
 The dapp need a running geth-node *(link below)*

 ## NodeJS
+NodeJS is a JavaScript Runtime Environment with Package Manager NPM which installed the Packages solc, web3 and also meteor-build-client described before.
+Approve that container blakeberg/ssh:geth-node exists, is linked and its Ethereum client is running.

+### with solc

+### with web3
-You can also execute JavaScript with web3.js from NodeJS as a javascript console with a linked container "geth-node" with running Ethereum client.
-Type `node` for javascript browser console.
+You can also execute JavaScript with web3.js from NodeJS as a javascript console type `node`..

 Load Web3 Module and connect to Ethereum client: